noahehall/theBookOfNoah/databases/mysql_new.md

       - displays the list of databases on the server
       - `show schemas` same thing
       - `show databases` privilege is required to see all databases

+    - `show table`
+      - displays a list of tables and views

+    - `show table status`
+      - displays status information on a set of tables from a database
+        - fields
+          - `name` table name
+          - `engine` type of storage engine
+          - `version` version number from the tables .frm file
+          - `row_format`
+            - `innodb` compact | redundant
+            - all other dbs - compact compressed dynamic fixed redundant
+          - `row` the number of rows contained in the table
+          - `avg_row_length` average length of rows in bytes
+          - `data_length` the size of the datafile in bytes
+            - the same size shown at the filesystem level for the .myd file
+          - `max_data_length` the maximum size permitted for the datafile of the table
+          - `index_length` size of the index file (.myi file)
+          - `data_free` space that has been allocated for the datafile that is not in use at the moment
+          - `auto_increment` the value of the column that uses auto_increment for the next row to be created
+          - `create_time` the data and time the table was created
+          - `update_time` the time the table was last updated
+          - `check_time` the last date and time that the table was checked (not *always* accurrate)
+          - `collation` the collation used for sorting the tables data
+          - `checksum` provides the checksum (if there is one)
+          - `create_options` any options
+          - `comment` aany comments given when the table was created/altered
     - `show indexes`
         - displays informationa bout the indexes for a given table
         - index, keys, indexes all retrieve the same entity list
         - fields
           - `table` - the table name
           - `non_unique`